psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 ): Departures[F] = {
 ```
 As the result, we will have `userId` logged in all the business logs without changing the business code.
+Some people may get concerned that they don't want some fields to get logged.
+This could be a case for passwords, user bank card numbers etc.
+For this Tofu provides you with special annotations `@hidden` and `@masked` that will hide or partially obfuscate sensitive data.
+You can read more about it in the [official Tofu docs](https://docs.tofu.tf/docs/logging).

 # Bonus track: JSON formatted logs
 As you are my favorite reader, I have a bonus track for you.